MGA2-08-04smc.jpg

 Synthesis of complementary DNA (cDNA) from mRNA by reverse transcription

 mRNA (with a poly-A tail) is isolated from an organism of interest.
-A short TTTT primer is synthesized at the 3' end of the message, and extended by the enzyme reverse transcriptase, which "reverses" the Central Dogma by synthesizing a single-stranded DNA molecule from the mRNA template.
-The DNA strand is thus "complementary" to the mRNA.
-The 3' end of the ssDNA can fold back on itself to form a single-stranded "hairpin loop" and produce a short dsDNA region.
+A short 5'-TTTT-3' DNA primer is synthesized at the 3' end of the message, and extended 5'3' by the enzyme reverse transcriptase, which "reverses" the Central Dogma by synthesizing a single-stranded DNA molecule from the mRNA template.
+The DNA strand is thus complementary to the mRNA.
+The 3' end of the ssDNA can fold back on itself to form a single-stranded "hairpin loop", and produce a short dsDNA region.
 The mRNA is removed by treatment with NaOH.
-DNAPol I is then added, which uses the double-stranded region as a primer for synthesis of a new DNA strand.
+DNAPol I is then added, which extends the double-stranded region as a primer for synthesis of a new DNA strand.
 The single-stranded portion of the loop is cut with a nuclease.
 The result is a double-stranded cDNA that includes only the exon portions of the gene, and not the introns, which were spliced out of the hnRNA template to make mRNA.